 About Candle Light Vigils

-On Thursday, October 24th, 2013, communities across the nation will join Director Gil Kerlikowske, Office of National Drug Control Policy and NOPE Task Force in hosting the Seventh Annual NOPE Candle Light Vigil in memory of those lost to and suffering from substance abuse.
+On the last Thursday in October, communities across the nation will join the Office of National Drug Control Policy and NOPE Task Force in hosting the Annual NOPE Candle Light Vigil in memory of those lost to and those suffering from substance abuse.